finnhacks42/primo/code/board/README.md

       ```
       These numbers are the values of each LDR with the corresponding RGB-LED on/off respectively.
 The first number should be < 10 and the second > 150.

+   3. TODO Install python package

+   4. Load the `CalibrateColours` sketch onto the board and run `python readdata.py` in the terminal and follow the instructions printed to the terminal.